jnk0le/cortexm-AES/README.md

 cortex m7 optimized implementation.
 Uses a single T table per enc/dec cipher and additional inv_sbox for final round in decryption.

-Based on "Peter Schwabe and Ko Stoffelen" AES implementation available [here](https://github.com/Ko-/aes-armcortexm), with carefully reordered instructions for cortex-m7 pipeline, to increase IPC and avoid data dependent stalls when accessing 2x32 bit DTCM (separate single ported SRAMs) on even/odd words.
+Based on cortex m3/4 one, with carefully reordered instructions for cortex-m7 pipeline, to increase IPC and avoid data dependent stalls when accessing 2x32 bit DTCM (separate single ported SRAMs) on even/odd words.

-The timmming issue can be visualized by following snippet:
+The timmming issue can be visualized by following snippet (immediate vs register offset doesn't matter):

 ```
 	tick = DWT->CYCCNT;